woobster145/individual-student-work/README.md

 1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

 #### Updating your fork ####
-To make sure you are up to date with changes, run both lines the first time and the second line each time after that
+To make sure you are up to date with changes, change to the directory in a terminal and then run:
-<pre>git remote add upstream git@github.com:WSO-CS/individual-student-work.git
+<pre>git remote add upstream git@github.com:WSO-CS/individual-student-work.git</pre>
+You only need to do this once.
+Each time you start work, check if there any changes by running:
-git pull upstream master</pre>
+<pre>git pull upstream master</pre>

 ### Reviewing assignments